airchat-us/WordPress-plugin/airchat/readme.txt

 The plugin will add a bot from https://airchat.us on all pages of your wordpress site.
 Just add bot ID from airchat.us to widget\'s settings and that\'s all you need.

 == Installation ==
-1. Install this plugin by uploading the `airchat-bot` directory to the `/wp-content/plugins/` directory.
+1. Install this plugin by uploading the `airchat` directory to the `/wp-content/plugins/` directory.
-2. Activate \'Airchat Bot\' through the `Plugins` menu in WordPress.
+2. Activate \'Airchat\' plugin through the `Plugins` menu in WordPress.
-3. Insert Bot ID by going to the `Settings > Airchat Bot` menu.
+3. Insert Bot ID by going to the `Settings > Airchat` menu.